thadeshammer/obs-shader-conversions/README.md

 `column_major` keywords, however it's not known to me whether this is supported in OBS's implementation.
 (I haven't tried it.
 Let me know if you do.)

-### iChannelN and texelFetch
+### iChannelN, texelFetch, and textureLod

 In GLSL, iChannelN (where N is 0, 1, 2, etc.) represents an input texture or buffer, which is ShaderToy specific, I believe.
 I _think_ I've seen shaders that essentially do this but will need to find them to clarify this section and my understanding.

-One example I saw recently is shown in `constellations-lscczl.shader` here in this repo.
+One example I saw recently is shown in `webs.shader` here in this repo.
 I was able to replace specificaly this:

 ```glsl